Exercises related DNS server

 Note

-The per zone secrets are being created using tsig-keygen.
+The per zone secrets have been created using tsig-keygen.

 • Edits become globally visible.
 Mind the TTL setting: A higher value means you'll have to wait longer until updates become visible.